ryands17/node-beanstalk-cdk/README.md

 This is an [aws-cdk](https://aws.amazon.com/cdk/) project where you can deploy your Node application on Elastic Beanstalk via Codebuild.

+I have created a blog post on understanding how this works [here](https://dev.to/ryands17/deploying-a-node-app-to-beanstalk-using-aws-cdk-typescript-3b8d).

 **_Note_**: This configuration is for GitHub only.
 For Bitbucket, you can edit the source accordingly.

 **Prerequisites**